N8WM/dva-bot/README.md

   Replace pages of topics and subchannels with one hub channel per topic where every discussion is neatly organized into threads that automatically hide or show depending on their activity.

 - **Live Thread Index**
-  A continuously updated embed message displays a clickable list of active threads, allowing members to easily jump into any conversation, even inactive ones.
+  A continuously updated embed message displays a clickable list of threads, allowing members to easily jump into any conversation, even inactive ones.

 - **Simplified Management**
-  Quickly activate, deactivate, or disable the hub with simple slash commands, and pick your choice between slash commands or Discord's native thread management features to create and close threads.
+  Quickly activate, deactivate, or disable the hub with simple slash commands, and pick your choice between slash commands or Discord's native thread management features to create and delete threads.

 - **Clean User Experience**
   Non-thread messages in the hub channel are automatically deleted, keeping the space focused on ongoing discussions.